junil95/OpenExoplanet/readme.md

 How to setup the application on the Heroku Server?

 1. Make an account on Heroku
-2. Clone the repoistory
+2. Clone the uploaded copy branch by using the command git clone -b my-branch git@github.com:user/myproject.git.
-3. Create a new application on heroku
-4. Pull the remote applcation dir by calling "heroku git:clone reponame"
-5. Move the cloned repo into the application dir
-6. Ues Git add and Commit
-7. Then call "Git push heroku master"
-8. Application should be deployed on the given website
+3. Open the terminal and cd to the cloned directory and enter the command heroku create.
+This should create an app on heroku with a random name.
+4. Now the branch that we cloned from git needs to be pushed to heroku, use the command, git push heroku uploaded-copy:master.
+This will place the git branch onto heroku and deploy the application.
+5. Now go to your heroku account, go to the created app and then settings to find the url where the application will be hosted.
+Go to the specified url to find deployed heroku app.